locple/LCDI2C_Multilingual/README.md

 # LiquidCrystal_I2C_Multilingual
-Arduino library for printing multilingual UTF-8 strings (French, Spanish, Finnish, Russian, Vietnamese, Katakana, etc.) and specific symbols to LCD1602, LCD2004, LCD0801, etc. via I2C (PCF8574).
+Arduino library for printing multilingual UTF-8 strings (Katakana, Russian, French, Spanish, Finnish, Norwegian, Luxembourgish, German, Vietnamese, etc.) and specific symbols to LCD1602, LCD2004, LCD0801, etc. via I2C (PCF8574).

+**LCD module must have appropriate language font built in its ROM**, except some languages like Vietnamese use customized font in CGRAM.
 Unicode strings might need to be normalized in NFC beforehand for better compatibility.

-This library is continued from LiquidCrystal_I2C_UTF8 library, with adding more languages and support for more concurrent I2C LCDs.
+This library is continued from LiquidCrystal_I2C_UTF8 library, with adding more languages and support for more concurrent connected I2C LCDs.

 ## Hardware Required
 *Similar to LiquidCrystal_I2C*